rob333/flutter_mediator_simple/README.md

 ## How to use:

-1. Declare variable which needs to be managed with `.rx` suffix, to it turn into mediator variable.
+1. Declare variable which needs to be managed with `.rx` suffix, to make it a mediator variable.
    <br>**Suggest to put mediator variables into file [var.dart][example/lib/var.dart] then import it(with show,hide capability of the import command).**

 2. Create `Subscriber` widgets.
 Any mediator variables used inside the `Subscriber` widget will automatically rebuild when the mediator variable updates.

 &emsp; [Table of Contents]

-[example/lib/main.dart][]

 ---